 Trudy considers herself lucky even though diagnosed with a serious illness.
-As mentioned, before she knew about her illness, she had been teaching and helping people with cancer; she knows about Morita therapy, ikigai, and arugamama, which are all helpful for her; and even though battling a serious illness, she still gets to do things with her family, do things that she loves, and gets all the support that she needs.
+As mentioned, before she knew about her illness, she had been teaching and helping people with cancer.
+She knows about Morita therapy, ikigai, and arugamama, which are all helpful for her.
+Even though battling a serious illness, she still gets to do things with her family, do things that she loves, and gets all the support that she needs.

 Sources of ikigai

-Trudy shares that she feels ikigai in the work that she does; living and spending time with her grandchildren; her love for poetry and introducing poetry to others.
+Trudy feels ikigai in the work that she does; living and spending time with her grandchildren; her love for poetry and introducing poetry to others.
 She also feels ikigai through photography, cycling, and appreciating the beauty of nature.